 One of the most encouraging changes in urban agriculture policy in recent years has been the increasing visibility and funding support for urban agriculture within USDA.
-The 2018 Farm Bill established the USDA's Office of Urban Agriculture and Innovative Production.
+In the 2018 Farm Bill, USDA's Office of Urban Agriculture and Innovative Production was established.
 This Office has already played an important role in increasing access to USDA programs targeted at urban farmers-including in making grants to nonprofits and local governments to support zoning reforms.